PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Additional Analysis and Ablations

 \subsection{Test Time Augmentation}

-As introduced in Sec.~\ref{sec:expsetup}, our inference pipeline employs test-time augmentation by rendering multiple panoramas from each camera location with fixed yaw intervals.
+Our inference pipeline employs test-time augmentation by rendering multiple panoramas from each camera location with fixed yaw intervals.
 In this section, we analyze the efficacy of this strategy and justify our design choice of performing four $90^\circ$ rotations.

-Fig.~\ref{fig:test_time_aug} illustrates the impact of increasing the number of yaw rotations on accuracy.
+\cref{fig:test_time_aug} illustrates the impact of increasing the number of yaw rotations on accuracy.
 Performance improves significantly with fewer rotations and continues to rise until approximately 4--8 rotations, beyond which the gains saturate.
 This trend indicates that \textbf{four} in-place rotations offer the optimal trade-off between accuracy improvement and computational cost.

 This approach can be interpreted through the lens of \emph{self-consistency}~\cite{wang2023selfconsistency}, where agreement across multiple perturbed inputs serves as a proxy for confidence.
 By feeding the VLM with multiple panoramas rendered from different yaw angles at the same location, we assess the reliability of the predictions based on the consistency of the model's outputs.